 I don’t know, but we all know they would sell like hotcakes.
 I imagine they just don’t have the resources.

 Fujifilm recently announced that they are expanding their lens production facilities to 70% by 2020.
-This could be from the unexpected success of their GFX line, or, maybe they got some other tricks up their sleeve.
-I honestly think once they sort of stabilize in the industry and they clean up the last of the problems they are having with their cameras (like the harsh criticism they’re getting for the X-H1 by Sony nerds), they could very well release a full frame camera with the GFX mount.
+This could be from the unexpected success of their GFX line, or maybe they have some other tricks up their sleeve.
+I honestly think once they sort of stabilize in the industry and clean up the last of the problems they are having with their cameras (like the harsh criticism they’re getting for the X-H1 by Sony nerds), they could very well release a full-frame camera with the GFX mount.

-I still believe APS-C would work for 90% of photographers out there.
+I still believe APS-C would work for 90% of photographers.
 Steven Spielberg has even been shooting that format with his movies (super 35mm) for the last 30 years.
-If it’s good enough for Steven Spielberg, it’s good enough for me. (as long as I’m not shooting landscape photography, or high-profile studio work).
+If it’s good enough for Steven Spielberg, it’s good enough for me (as long as I’m not shooting landscape photography or high-profile studio work).

-I think the big question people get hung up on is, will APS-C be good enough in low light?
+I think the big question people get hung up on is whether APS-C will be good enough in low light.
 You tell me, look at the ISO values in the images below.
 This is working for me.
-Five years ago I probably couldn’t have said the same.
-Most modern cameras have hit that point of being good enough for almost any situation, and so many people online have become so emotional about one brand being slightly better than another.
+Five years ago, I probably couldn’t have said the same.
+Most modern cameras have hit that point of being good enough for almost any situation.
+So many people online have become so emotional about one brand being slightly better than another.
 They end up locking themselves into these specs that really won’t make that much of a difference.
-Autofocus is very fast on the X-T2, the Sony A7III and the Canon M50.
-Some are better in some situations but it ultimately won’t matter, and it definitely won’t matter if you love going all manual.
+Autofocus is very fast on the X-T2, the Sony A7III, and the Canon M50.
+Some are better in some situations, but it ultimately won’t matter, and it definitely won’t matter if you love going all manual.

-To process these shots I used the simulations of Kodak Ektar, Gold and Tri-X from Mastin Labs.
-I’m liking their Kodak looks more than VSCO.
+To process these shots, I used the simulations of Kodak Ektar, Gold, and Tri-X from Mastin Labs.
+I like their Kodak looks more than VSCO.